thii/SwiftHEXColors/README.md

 github "thii/SwiftHEXColors"
 ```

-Run `carthage` to build the framework and drag the built `SwiftHEXColors.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `SwiftHEXColors.framework` into your Xcode project.

 ### Manually
 - Drag and drop `SwiftHEXColors.swift` file into your project